-- Wellness Assessment; You may complete a free online wellness assessment.
-The online Wellness Assessment is a secure online tool that you use to provide information about your health and can be accessed at the Wellness Portal at www.ascendtowholeness.org.
-After you complete the Wellness Assessment, you will receive a summary report that identifies areas you are doing well in and areas of potential health risks as well as what you can do to reduce those risks. - 2.
-Biometric Screening; You can complete your free Biometric Screening with a physician and in-network lab.
+1. Health Check Survey; You may complete a free online wellness assessment called a Health Check Survey.
+The online Health Check Survey is a secure online tool that you use to provide information about your health and can be accessed on the Wellness Platform at www.ascendtowholeness.org.
+After you complete the Health Check Survey, you will receive a summary report that identifies areas you are doing well in and areas of potential health risks as well as what you can do to reduce those risks.

+2. Biometric Screening; You can complete your free Biometric Screening with a physician and innetwork lab.
 The confidential Biometric Screening will provide you with vital numbers (such as cholesterol, blood glucose, blood pressure, and more) that you can compare to recommended healthy guidelines to help determine your risk for disease and chronic health conditions.

 You do not need to undergo a wellness assessment or biometric screening in order to enroll in the Accelerate option.
-And if you choose to do a wellness assessment or biometric screening, you will not be required to take any further action based on the results of your wellness assessment or biometric screening.
+And if you choose to complete the health check survey or biometric screening, you will not be required to take any further action based on the results of your health check survey or biometric screening.